uptycslabs/terraform-aws-uptycs/examples/cloudtrail_integration_kinesis/README.md

 # Cloudtrail Integration Project

-This example illustrates how to create a `cloudtrail-integration` using kinesis stream for uptycs.
+This example illustrates how to create a `Cloudtrail-Integration` using a kinesis stream for Uptycs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->